easysoftware/developer-portal-devs/docs/Playwright/Playwright_Reference.md

 # Playwright Reference

-In this part we will investigate how to succesfully work with Playwright in EasySoftware.
+In this part we will go through the topic of how to succesfully work with Playwright in EasySoftware.

 To create Playwright test we are using original documentation: https://playwright.dev/.